Immigrants. Dance. Arts.

 IDNYC

-New York City residents are now able to sign up for IDNYC, a government-issued identification card that is available to all City residents age 14 and older, regardless of immigration status.
-IDNYC cardholders can access services and programs offered by the City as well as by business and community partners.
-IDNYC helps enhance public safety by serving as a recognized ID for interacting with NYPD.
-It also helps New Yorkers gain access to all City buildings that provide services to the public and is accepted as a form of identification for accessing numerous City programs and services.
-IDNYC also provides a dynamic series of benefits to cardholders, including a free one-year membership at many of the City's leading museums, zoos, concert halls, and botanical gardens.
+New York City residents can sign up for IDNYC, a government-issued identification card that is available to all City residents age 14 and older, regardless of immigration status.
+IDNYC cardholders can access public buildings and services.
+IDNYC is a recognized ID for interacting with NYPD.
+IDNYC also provides benefits to cardholders, including a free one-year membership at many of the City's leading museums, zoos, concert halls, and botanical gardens.

 Mayor's Office of Immigrant Affairs